BluInsights offers dependencies analysis for multiple languages (see the complete list). It is also possible to import your own analysis if needed.

 Subgraphs extraction, merge and layout

-You can create workpackages using an imported Excel file.
-Assigning a file to a workpackage assigns all it's dependencies to the same workpackage.
-The Excel file should contain in the first column the files names and its workpackage in the second column.
+You can automatically create workpackages and their related subgraphs based on entry-point programs described in an Excel file.
+Each workpackage will contain the provided entry-point program as well as all it's dependencies (fetched automatically).
+The Excel file should contain in the first column the files names (entry-point programs) and their workpackages in the second column.

 Import dependencies analysis